MarianaDobrivska/node-farm/README.md

 # NODE FARM <img src="https://github.com/devicons/devicon/blob/master/icons/nodejs/nodejs-original-wordmark.svg" title="NodeJS" alt="NodeJS" width="60" />
-<h3>Node Farm is a simple Web Server with 0 dependencies developed using only built in features. </h3>
+<h3>:small_blue_diamond: Node Farm is a simple Web Server with 0 dependencies developed using only built in features. </h3>
-<h3>Farm also has attractive frontend part and provides info about some types of vegetables and products.</h3>
+<h3>:small_orange_diamond: Farm also has attractive frontend part and provides info about some types of vegetables and products.</h3>

 <h1>Get started</h1>